a66as/StateBasedTestCaseGeneration/README.md

   * `docker build -t capsule .` (to build the image)
   * `docker run -d -v my_src_volume:/src -v my_models_volume:/Models -v my_jarfile_lib_volume:/jarfile_lib  -p 8080:8080 --name capsule_container capsule` (to run the container)
   * `docker logs -f capsule_container` (to get logs of container)
-* The app is up and running navidate to `http://localhost:8080/` in your browser
+* The app is up and running navigate to `http://localhost:8080/` in your browser
 * If you want to stop/start the app use `docker stop/start capsule_container`